 More details on the design were presented by others (Collazos, 1990).

-full-scale plant, a two-step approach was chosen.
+plant, a two-step approach was chosen.

 First, it was assumed that if the sum was frequently mixed with the reactor contents and protected from desiccation, degradation of its grease, proteins and solids would eventually occur.
 Second, in case this mixing would happen to be insufficiently effective, the gas collectors should be accessible to remove the scum.
 Therefore, a gas injection system was installed on each gas collector to allow periodic injection of gas just below the scum, at both extremes of the gas collectors removable covers were placed.
 The suggerstion fo sprinklers (Lettinga and Hulshoff Pol, 1986) was found not feasible, since sprinklers are susually only effective for the abatement of foam rather than scum, and they could hinder a free passage from one extreme to the other of the collector dome.

 Scum formed in the settling compartment is allowed to leave the reactors and is eventually collected in the inlet distribution channel of the lagoons, the latter thus functioning as an Integrated Scum Accumulation Device (ISAD), from where it is removed periodically.

 The gas collectors prove to be quite gas tight; the porosity of the concrete is almost nil.
 The concrete GLS separators show some problems though, since escape of gas takes place through the joints, causing turbulence in thje settler.

 From October 30, 1990, one reactor was operated at full load, viz.
 HRT of 5.2 hours during approximately 16 hours in the day and at lower loadings at night.
 The second reactor was taken into operation on January 12, 1991, at the same loading rate.
 The start up was performed without inoculum, since experience had demonstrated that was well possible (Schellinkhout et al., 1985) and since no seed sludge was available.

 The first four